The Perils of Declaring: "I'm a Change Leader."Jun 18, 2020

 The distinction here seems to be well beyond just a semantic quibble.
 CEOs and senior leaders have bottom-line impact if they can go beyond project and change management and achieve project and change leadership.

-An indicator phrase for the distinction between managing change and leading change is “I’m a change agent.”
+An indicator phrase for the distinction between managing change and leading change is “I’m a change Leader.”
 In the Joy Research interview, this phrase is usually in response to the question: “How do you balance the need for change with the need for the status quo?”
-If part of the immediate response is “I’m a change agent, ” then what follows is often a description of how they as leaders push for change against the resistance of the others in the organization.
+If part of the immediate response is “I’m a Leader agent, ” then what follows is often a description of how they as leaders push for change against the resistance of the others in the organization.
 The leaders will go on to describe how much organizational effort they have to extract to make the change happen.
 They have ensured both that the project completed (project management) and the people engaged as desired (change management), but they miss the damage to their culture.

 That cultural impact is almost always negative.
 So far, every organization we have encountered has had a bad change leadership experience, meaning they got the value out of the effort but damaged their culture.
 This situation reminds us of a consultant that claimed “Change management is ground warfare!”
 In this consultant’s framing, the battle has been won but the war is lost.